leogx9r/DiscordCrypt/README.md

 gpg: Good signature from "DiscordCrypt (DiscordCrypt Signing Key)"
 ```

-The above depends on the client you use but you must always look for a "Good" or "Valid" signature.
+The above depends on the client you use but you must always look for a "*Good*", "*OK*" or "*Valid*" signature.

 Please note, you will need to import the signing key located [here](build/signing-key.pub) to verify signatures.